amnn/typed-geomlab-report/report.md

 \end{enumerate}
 These issues are addressed by representing types by directed acyclic graphs (DAGs), and modifying types in place instead of returning a unifier.
 To unify two non-variable types, we checking their outermost constructors match, then pairwise unify their children, and to unify a variable with another type, we replace the variable (in-place) with a forward pointer to the type.
 Using forward pointers is much cheaper than string substitution, and structural sharing also ensures that we will substitute each variable only once (Figure\ \ref{fig:type-dag}).

 Long chains of forward pointers may form when unifying variables together.
 When a chain is traversed, we replace all the intermediary pointers with a pointer directly to the end of the path (Figure\ \ref{fig:path-compress}).
-This technique is analagous to \textit{path compression} in disjoint set data structures\ \cite[\S21]{Cormen:2001:IA:580470}.
+This technique is analogous to \textit{path compression} in disjoint set data structures\ \cite[\S21]{Cormen:2001:IA:580470}.

 \begin{figure}[htbp]
   \caption{Representing types as DAGs, to take advantage of structural sharing.
 The substitution in Equation~\ref{eqn:unify-same-op} now occurs at only one site, where the variable is replaced by a \textit{forward pointer}.}\label{fig:type-dag}